tibbben/geospatial-visualization/syllabus.md

 -   TBD

 *__Week 15 (Dec.
-7):__ Final Project Presentations* (short week mon-wed)
+7):__ Class time for project work* (short week mon-wed)

-Final Project Presentations
+Class will be left open as an opportunity to work on final projects with the instructors present.
+Short presentations will be given on:

 > Practical Objectives:

--   Demonstrate South Beach Data Collection Project
--   Demonstrate Tree Inventory of Gables Campus
+-   Demonstrate the use of Jupyter notebooks to visualize 3D point clouds derived from drone surveys
+-   Participatory data gathering and auto-documentation in Las Flores, Barranquilla, Colombia

+*__FINAL PRESENTATIONS (Dec.
+15 @ 5:00 p.m.):__ Students will present their final projects*

+Students will have 10 minutes (strict) to give an outline of their final project as described in the course description above under "Final Project".

 [//]: # (Is there something published from the South Beach project?)